vineyard-hero

 Martha’s Vineyard Craft Beer: Five Breweries Near Edgartown, MA

-chescas1-150x150No one can come and stay at the Colonial Inn, or indeed in Edgartown, without knowing Chesca’s.
+chescas1-150x150No one can come and stay at the Vineyard Square Hotel & Suites, or indeed in Edgartown, without knowing Chesca’s.
 This restaurant is an island institution and has built a very loyal following over its 16 years anchoring the porch of the Colonial Inn on North Water Street.
 ‘Urban Italian’ is how they describe the cuisine – to me that means lots of yummy pastas, great risotto, lots of fresh fish and seafood and a lot of other good stuff besides.

 The atmosphere is always hopping – lots of activity and people having fun.
 They don’t take reservations unless there are 6 people or more, so don’t show up starving and expect to sit straight away – the average wait runs at about a half hour but this leaves time for a cold beverage in a rocking chair on the porch and some good old people watching time.
 In fact, most of the regulars feel a bit put out if they don’t have to wait as the waiting on the porch is all part of the experience.